 Hours of Voting.
-The polls in each voting precinct shall be open from eight O'clock a.m. until seven o'clock p. m. on all election days.
+The polls in each voting precinct shall be open from eight o'clock A.M. until seven o'clock P.M. on all election days.

 Appointment of Judges and Clerks of Election.
-The Council at their hasting regular meeting before any general municipal election shall appoint three judges for the City of Palmer precinct or precincts who shall be qualified electors of the City, and who shall constitute an Election Board for the election in the precinct in which they are appointed to act.
+The Council at their last regular meeting before any general municipal election shall appoint three judges for the City of Palmer precinct or precincts who shall be qualified electors of the City, and who shall constitute an Election Board for the election in the precinct in which they are appointed to act.
 At such meeting the Council shall also appoint two qualified electors to act as Clerks of such election at the City of Palmer precinct or precincts.
 The officers of the election so appointed shall be residents in the precinct in which they are to serve.
-If any judge or clerk so appointed shall fail or refuse to serve or attend at the time and place appointed, the elected officers present, with approval of the City lerk, shall choose a qualified elector to serve in the absentee's Place.
+If any judge or clerk so appointed shall fail or refuse to serve or attend at the time and place appointed, the election officers present, with approval of the City Clerk, shall choose a qualified elector to serve in the absentee's place.